 “No doubt that it is.”

 “When was the last time I saw you on the Aurora Chasing trail?”

 “A year ago?
 Maybe two?”
-Clarence said.
+Tyler pondered the question.
 “Seems like it’s been quite a while.”

 It was quiet and still all around them.
-Set against a pristine wilderness, the Porcupine Mountains were wound through with rivers and old-growth Hemlock forests.
-Clarence could feel the quiet energy of the forest at night.
+Set against a pristine wilderness, the Porcupine Mountains were wound through with streams and old-growth Hemlock forests.
+Clarence reveled in the quiet energy of the forest at night.
 Even when their voices were muted, he and Tyler could hear each other loud and clear.

-“Get in the frame,” Clarence urged him.
+“Get in the frame,” Clarence urged.
 His camera was set up on the tripod and ready to fire.

 “Are you getting something?”